 The Capitol Police Honor Guard was established in October 1999.
 This unit is comprised of volunteer officers whose goal is to present a positive, professional and formal ceremonial image of the Division during ceremonial events.
 These events may include, but are not limited to: parades, posting or presenting colors at formal ceremonies, and representing the Division at the funerals of public safety professionals killed in the line of duty.
-Requests for Honor Guard services should be directed to the Chief's Office at 786-5035.
+Requests for Honor Guard services can be made by completing the online form or using the document below and emailing it to the Chief's Office at ChiefsOffice@dcp.virginia.gov.

 Investigative Services provides the following services for the Division of Capitol Police: